Research opportunities in the Melbourne Veterinary School

 • Genome-guided population genetics of blood flukes (schistosomes) affecting humans

-• Conduct field work and using cutting-edge tools to study phylogenetics, genomics and transcriptomic responses to parasitic infection.
+• Conduct field work and use cutting-edge tools to study phylogenetics, genomics and transcriptomic responses to parasitic infection.

 Pathology